 Agencies as diverse as the Australian Electoral Commission and the Australian Fisheries Management Authority are using spatial data to augment the information provided on their sites.

-The Office of Spatial Policy, within the Department of Resources, Energy and Tourism, is responsible for facilitating and coordinating spatial data management across Australian Government agencies.
+The Office of Spatial Policy is responsible for facilitating and coordinating spatial data management across Australian Government agencies.

 Why should I?